-Simply put, you can either mount small outboard motors, a trolling motor, or use the old-fashioned method, human power via paddles.
+Simply put, you can either mount small outboard motors or a trolling motor or use the old-fashioned method, human power via paddles.

-Outboard motors are heavy, require a gas tank, still don’t give you precision boat control when fishing like a trolling motor, all this adds up to low portability.
+Compared to trolling motors, Outboard motors are heavy, require a gas tank, and still don’t give you precision boat control when fishing like a trolling motor; all this adds up to low portability.

-Paddles work, but they require the angler to spend energy paddling, and you can’t fish and paddle at the same time, so fishing efficiency is much lower, and in this category is similar to a small outboard motor, but worse.
+Paddles work, but they require the angler to spend energy paddling, and you can’t fish and paddle at the same time, so fishing efficiency is much lower, and this category is similar to a small outboard motor but worse.